Marie-Adélaïde, Grand Duchess of Luxembourg: Reign

-With the outbreak of World War I Luxembourg found itself in a dangerous position, unable to defend itself from German invasion because of its neutral status (see Treaty of London (1867).
-When, on August 2, 1914 Germany violated the neutrality of Luxembourg on the pretext of protecting the railroads, Marie Adelaide and her government issued formal protests which failed to prevent the military occupation of the country.
+With the outbreak of World War I, Luxembourg found itself in a dangerous position, unable to defend itself from German invasion because of its neutral status (see Treaty of London (1867)).
+When Germany violated Luxembourg's neutrality on 2nd August, on the pretext of safeguarding the railroads, Marie Adelaide and her government responded with formal protests.
+However, these protests proved ineffective in halting the subsequent military occupation of the country.

-Under the guidance of their ruler and her government, Luxembourg and its people, now behind German lines, wisely did not attempt a foolhardy and vain resistance to the occupying army, but maintained their neutrality throughout the war.
-(This was to be held against them by the victorious Allies.)
-Marie Adelaide devoted herself to the work of the Red Cross in Luxembourg and nursed soldiers on both fronts.
-Political tensions, however, continued unabated throughout the war.
-The increasingly hostile leftists within Luxembourg seized on every excuse to discredit their royal opponent.
-Marie Adelaide was of German blood; she had agreed to her sister’s betrothal to a German prince; she went to the funeral of an elderly relative in Germany; she had received the Kaiser in her palace (she had, in fact, only learned of his proposed visit when he was already on his way), and apparently agreed, on the advice of her prime minister and against her better judgment, to receive the German commander when he entered the country.
+Marie-Adélaïde and the government refrained from further opposing the German invasion, which spared the population of the Grand Duchy from military conflict on its soil, and resulted in the Germans leaving the Luxembourgish state intact during the occupation.
+During the war, Marie-Adélaïde, her sisters and their mother were personally involved in the work of the Red Cross in Luxembourg, and cared for both German and French soldiers.

+Political conflict in Luxembourg, however, continued.
+Diane Mozcar writes:

 Meanwhile, in late 1915 the Grand Duchess caused controversy by dissolving the Chamber of Deputies to solve the deadlock faced by the Loutsch Ministry, which was composed of Party of the Right members and did not have a majority in the Chamber.
 Marie-Adélaïde ordered the Chamber dissolved and new elections held on 23 December 1915.
 This action was permissible under the Constitution, but regarded as unconventional, and provoked an outcry and long-term resentment among the socialists and liberals in parliament, who saw it as resembling a coup d'état.

-After the end of the war Marie-Adélaïde was harshly criticised for her attitude and the perception of the Grand Duchess as pro-German led the French government to declare: "The French Government does not consider it possible to have contact or negotiations with the Government of the Grand Duchess of Luxembourg, whom it considers as gravely compromised …"
+After the end of the war, Luxembourg was harshly criticised by the Entente for its attitude, and the perception of the Grand Duchess as pro-German led the French government to declare: "The French Government does not consider it possible to have contact or negotiations with the Government of the Grand Duchess of Luxembourg, whom it considers as gravely compromised …," and French Minister Raymond Poincaré claimed the following about the Grand Duchy: "This country has not done its duty and does not deserve to be maintained in its present state."